kabirt7/employee-creator/README.md

 - Extensive error handling on the back-end.
 - Testing on both sides.
 - Logical relationships between tables/columns in mySQL

+## MVP / Recommendations

+A web application to create, list, modify and delete employees.
+The application should consist of a spring RESTful API and a React Typescript frontend.
+The schema for the employee is left to the criteria of the candidate.

+## Hosting

+(Netlify & Azure): https://superlative-cocada-2236c6.netlify.app ** APP IS NO LONGER LIVE DUE TO BUDGETARY ISSUES, PLEASE REFER TO THE DEMO.
+APOLOGIES **

+## Features
+* Home Page
+* Dashboard - includes Employee Component display alongside sorting options.
+When clicked the Employees display more info
+* Edit Employee Form - available on every employee Component.
+Pre fills the Employee info and displays the Edit persion of the Form Component
+* Add Employee Form - available through the vertical navbar.
+Contains custom data inputs.
+* Both Forms - custom zod error handling

+## Future Changes
+- Currently, the Home Page does not have any function
+- It will be updated soon to allow for authentication
+- Depending on the account, the user will/wont be able to access the Employee Info Modal

 ## Change Log